brittanynm/filter-and-search/README.md

 createdb customers
 ```

-Run this command to create tables and test data
+Run these commands to create tables and test data

 ```
 python3 model.py